codefellows/code-challenges/README.md

 Question difficulty is estimated on a scale of one to five `*`'s. `*` is an "easy" problem, whereas `****` and `*****` are going to take some work and is of a high enough difficulty for a **final** whiteboarding exam.

-If you have a solution for a problem that doesn't yet have one, just add it with the proper file format so that others know which languages are covered.
+If you have a solution for a problem that doesn't yet have one, please add it via PR in a folder named by the language, with the proper file format so that others know which languages are covered.

 ## Questions